Jumbo Soccer Clinics Staff

 Martha Whiting, Camp Director

-Whiting's teams have compiled a 186-104-39 record for a .625 winning percentage at Tufts.
-The Jumbos are regularly among the top four teams in the competitive NESCAC and placed fourth last year.
-They advanced to the conference semifinals where they lost a tight 3-2 match against Williams College, the eventual NCAA champion.
-Tufts has qualified for 18 of the 19 NESCAC Championship tournaments overall.
+The Jumbos are regularly among the top teams in the competitive NESCAC.
+Tufts has finished first during the conference regular season in 2019, 2010, 2005 and 2002.
 Whiting's Jumbos were conference champions in 2002 and the team's runner-up finish in 2017 was their third including 2000 and 2005.
-Coach Whiting has been selected as NESCAC's Coach of the Year in 2017, 2010, 2005 and 2002.
-Tufts finished first during the conference regular season in 2010, 2005 and 2002.
+Coach Whiting has been selected as NESCAC's Coach of the Year in 2019, 2017, 2010, 2005 and 2002.

 Brienne Smith, Camp Staff Member

-Julia Rafferty, Camp Staff Member
+Sydney Kahan, Camp Staff Member

 Kahan will enter her first year as a full time assistant coach with the Tufts women’s soccer program in the fall of 2021.
 She has been the assistant coach at Clark University for the past two years.

 Kahan was a four year-year letter winner in soccer at DIII Wesley College.
 She started all four years for the Wolverines in net and holds one of the lowest goals against average in program history.
 She was named captain of the team in 2012, her senior year.
 She graduated with a degree in exercise science in 2014.
 Kahan also played semi-professional soccer for the Rhode Island Reds FC in the WPSL for two seasons.